 - suspicious contact from someone who may be trying to gain sensitive information from you

-Organizations must establish procedures to ensure that suspected or confirmed security incidents are immediately identified, investigated and reported to the program.
+Organizations must establish procedures to ensure that suspected or confirmed security incidents are immediately identified, investigated and reported to the CSP.

 How to report a security incident

-Security incidents must be reported to the company security officer.
-The company security officer will conduct a preliminary inquiry, keep a written record and report incidents to the Contract Security Program.
+Security incidents must be reported to the company security officer (CSO) or alternate company security officer (ACSO).
+The CSO or ACSO will conduct a preliminary inquiry, keep a written record and report incidents to the CSP.

 Complete the security incident report for company security officers and alternate company security officers

-- is any information or asset lost or unaccounted for?
+- was any information or asset lost or unaccounted for

-Submit either the completed incident report or an email to the Investigations Division of the Contract Security Program at the following address: email@example.com.
+Submit either the completed incident report or an email to:

 Do not submit protected and classified information with your report or by email.
 When submitting either your security incident report or email, clearly indicate in your message whether you must submit sensitive information as part of the incident reporting.
 The investigator assigned to the file will then contact you to make the necessary arrangements to obtain these documents.